-Opt to have the Airdyne AD8 delivered unassembled and there is some Ikea-style building to be done.
+Opt to have the Airdyne AD8 delivered unassembled, and there is some Ikea-style building to be done.
 Although the instructions are clear and the only real difficulty is hefting some of the chunkier components out of the box and into position.

 Once assembled, the pro-spec piece of kit takes up a relatively small amount of space, proving no larger than a commercial exercise bike.
-The saddle is adjustable for height and forward/rearward tweaks thanks to simple twist lock mechanism.
+The saddle is adjustable for height and forward/rearward tweaks thanks to a simple twist lock mechanism.
 It's easy enough to find a comfortable position.

-Arguably one of the greatest ergonomic triumphs here is the multi-position grab handles, which allow for standard overhand grips, as well as a lower underhand variant that takes a little strain off the front of shoulders.
+Arguably one of the greatest ergonomic triumphs here is the multi-position grab handles, which allow for standard overhand grips, as well as a lower underhand variant that takes a little strain off the front of the shoulders.

 I have also heard of owners swapping out the large and slightly uncomfortable saddle for something more performance-based, seeing as it's easy to start sliding off the front of the unit that's included.

-The on-board computer requires two D batteries (not included) to run, or it can be plugged into the mains with the supplied AC adaptor.
+The onboard computer requires two D batteries (not included) to run, or it can be plugged into the mains with the supplied AC adaptor.
 This makes it easy to position somewhere suitable inside, even if you don't have a plug socket, while a set of caster wheels means you don't have to pick up the 60+kg frame.

-There's a built-in drinks holder, which is rather shallow and leads to many bottles sticking out slightly, rather than sitting flush on the frame like with regular pedal and more more traditional static bikes.
+There's a built-in drinks holder, which is rather shallow and leads to many bottles sticking out slightly, rather than sitting flush on the frame like with regular pedal and more traditional static bikes.

-The slot for slipping a phone or wallet is perfectly fine if you want these items out of the way, but most users would prefer to see their phone screen, especially if using a favoured third party fitness app.
+The slot for slipping a phone or wallet is perfectly fine if you want these items out of the way, but most users would prefer to see their phone screen, especially if using a favoured third-party fitness app.
 I ended up balancing my phone on the water bottle, which was protruding from its holder.

 Aside from a couple of minor design faults, the Airdyne AD8 is otherwise extremely easy to use.
 Simply get on and start pedalling.
-The harder you push, the harder the bike pushes back and thanks to its hardcore fan technology, it's near-impossible to hit the upper end of the resistance scale.
+The harder you push, the harder the bike pushes back, and thanks to its hardcore fan technology, it's near-impossible to hit the upper end of the resistance scale.

 It is entirely possible to sit on the Schwinn Airdyne AD8 and casually rotate the legs for an hour while watching television, but it's not really advised.
 You're better off with a standard recumbent bike, turbo trainer or exercise bike for that sort of thing.

-Instead, the Air Bike is best known for delivering punishing High Intensity Interval Training (HIIT) workouts thanks to its inherent ability to spike the heart rate and have all the major muscle groups screaming in seemingly no time at all.
+Instead, the Air Bike is best known for delivering punishing High-Intensity Interval Training (HIIT) workouts thanks to its inherent ability to spike the heart rate and have all the major muscle groups screaming in seemingly no time at all.

-Because of this, the Schwinn Airdyne AD8 comes pre-programmed with several interval training programmes, which range from 20 seconds of sprinting and 10 seconds of rest, to more punishing 45 seconds or a minute of working time and slightly longer periods of rest.
+Because of this, the Schwinn Airdyne AD8 comes pre-programmed with several interval training programmes, which range from 20 seconds of sprinting and 10 seconds of rest to more punishing 45 seconds or a minute of working time and slightly longer periods of rest.